paulspringett/bcx/README.md

 You can get a `client_id` and `client_secret` from https://integrate.37signals.com/

-You can also pass an `:account` option to the OAuth client (allowing multiple clients in your app).
+You can also pass an `:account` option to the OAuth client (allowing multiple clients in your app), in which case do you not need to specify an account in the config block.

 ```ruby
 client = Bcx::Client::OAuth.new(account: 99999999, ...)